cschneid-the-elder/mapa/cobol/readme.md

 ### Build/Execution Environment

-This was built on ubuntu 22.04 LTS with ANTLR 4.13.2, openjdk version "11.0.24 2024-07-16", and Apache Commons CLI 1.4.
+This was built on Ubuntu 24.04.1 LTS with ANTLR 4.13.2, openjdk version "21.0.6" 2025-01-21, and Apache Commons CLI 1.4.
 I have no idea if this will run on any other OS.
 Java is supposed to be extremely portable, give it a try.

 The GNU toolchain is used for building.
 If you want to build from scratch, i.e. a repository cloned with git, there are some instructions at the top of the Makefile.